Where to Find Cheap Accommodation in Auckland City

-Hostels in Auckland City Central
+Hostels in Auckland City

-Hostel prices in Auckland usually start from NZ$23-30 per bed per night.
+Hostel prices in Auckland usually start from NZ$23-$30 per bed per night.
 However, prices can surge during times of big events.
 We always recommend booking your bed a couple of weeks in advance in Auckland, especially in summer and especially for our recommended hostels in Auckland.
 You can always keep the cost of living down along with an extended stay by working for accommodation in an Auckland hostel.
-For tips, have a look at How to Find Work for Accommodation in New Zealand.For a complete list of hostels in Auckland Central, check outAuckland Central Guide for Backpackers, and for Auckland Suburbs, check outAuckland Suburbs Guide for Backpackers.
+For tips, have a look at How to Find Work for Accommodation in New Zealand.

-Renting a room in Auckland City Central
+Renting a Room in Auckland City

 Renting a room is common practice in Auckland to keep the price to minimum when staying in Auckland long-term, usually done if you have landed a job in Auckland as part of a working holiday.
 Saying that, it is no secret that Auckland has some of the highest rent prices in the country and is the most competitive.
-Expect a room to rent in Auckland Central and the inner suburbs to be around NZ$205-250 per week.
+Expect a room to rent in Auckland Central and the inner suburbs to be around NZ$205-$250 per week.
 That’s a room to yourself in a flatshare or houseshare.
-You may find cheaper, around the NZ$160 per week mark, for a shared room.For advice on how to find a room to rent in Auckland, have a look at our6 Resources to Find a Room to Rent in New Zealand.
-Renting a room involves a more complicated process than staying in short-term accommodation, so get clued up by readingThe Paperwork Process of Renting or Flatting in New Zealand.
+You may find cheaper, around the NZ$160 per week mark, for a shared room.
+Note that prices are approximate and are subject to change.

-Airbnb in Auckland City Central
+Airbnb in Auckland City

-Campgroundsand Holiday Parks in Auckland City Central
+Campgrounds and Holiday Parks in Auckland City

 Love the great outdoors or just can’t leave your campervan?
 Well, Auckland Central is going to be a tough one for you.
-Having a self-contained vehicle widens your options to four or five inner suburb campgroundsand holiday parks.
+Having a self-contained vehicle widens your options to four or five inner suburb campgrounds and holiday parks.
 Freedom camping is not allowed anywhere in Auckland Central.

-Useful information about Auckland City Central
+Useful Information About Auckland City Central